CreateEnvironmentRequest

 The ESXi hosts to add to the environment.
 Amazon EVS requires that you provide details for a minimum of 4 hosts during environment creation.

-The initial VLAN subnets for the environment.
-You must specify a non-overlapping CIDR block for each VLAN subnet.
+The initial VLAN subnets for the Amazon EVS environment.

 The license information that Amazon EVS requires to create an environment.
 Amazon EVS requires two license keys: a VCF solution key and a vSAN license key.
-VCF licenses must have sufficient core entitlements to cover vCPU core and vSAN storage capacity needs.
+The VCF solution key must cover a minimum of 256 cores.
+The vSAN license key must provide at least 110 TiB of vSAN capacity.

 The security group that controls communication between the Amazon EVS control plane and VPC.
 The default security group is used if a custom security group isn't specified.